 Figure 1.
-Colorado post-hunt deer population estimates from 2005-2020.
+Colorado post-hunt deer population estimates from 2005-2021.

 CPW intensively monitors annual adult doe survival and winter fawn survival in five mule deer sentinel herds.
 We also monitor buck survival in two of these herds.
 These herds were selected to ecologically and geographically represent mule deer west of Interstate I-25.
 CPW annually monitors well over 1,000 radio-collared mule deer in the five intensive monitoring areas and other herds.
 Survival rates from these sentinel herds are used in deer population models for the rest of the herds west of I-25.
-Since 1997, annual adult doe survival has averaged 83% and over-winter fawn survival has averaged 68%.
+Since 1997, annual adult doe survival has averaged 83% and over-winter fawn survival has averaged 69%.
 Since 2008, annual buck survival in two of the five monitoring areas has averaged 79%.
-Average annual doe survival for 2019-2020 was the highest average ever recorded at 87%.
-This past winter of 2020-2021, survival is at or above average as well.
+Survival has generally been high because winters have been mild for several years.